We tend to trust what goes on in our brains. After all, if you can’t trust your own brain, what can you trust?

 Just as the repeated rating in the previous exercise is intended to do, this repeated rating should show a decrease in negative thinking.

-This worksheet can be an excellent resource for anyone who is worrying excessively about a potential negative event.
-You can view, download, or print this worksheet here.
+This worksheet can be an excellent resource for anyone who is worrying excessively about a potentially negative event.

 Modifying Rules and Assumptions